5 Steps to Adapt Your RFP Responses During Covid

 4) Embrace Tech-Tools for Your RFP Response

 Less time spent in person doesn’t have to mean less time spent in contact when you respond to an RFP.
 In fact, with the right technology, it can be quite the opposite.

 Making use of digital tools can save you and your clients valuable time.
 Platforms such as Zoom and Uberconference allow you to quickly and easily connect with clients via video conference.

 However, with the convenience of digital delivery, it can be easier to make mistakes you wouldn’t have normally made.
 Be sure to check that your response is correctly submitted and in the proper format according to client instructions.
-Avoid sending your response to the client last minute, as technology can often pose major challenges in submitting your bid on time.
+Additionally, avoid sending your response last minute, as technology can often pose major challenges in submitting your bid on time.
 Lastly, always confirm you have the correct contact information when you submit your bid.
 A digital error can be difficult or even impossible to correct once it’s made.

-At The Bid Lab, we are helping companies of all sizes, and on both sides of the RFP process, fine-tune their proposal strategies for the new reality of COVID-19.
-Contact our team at The Bid Lab to create standout RFPs that adapt to your clients’ needs post COVID-19.
+At The Bid Lab, we’re helping companies of all sizes, and on both sides of the RFP process, fine-tune their proposal strategies for the new reality of Covid.
+Contact our team at The Bid Lab to create standout RFPs that adapt to your clients’ needs post-Covid as well.